apache/doris-website/docs/data-operate/update/update-overview.md

 By default, Doris does not allow multiple `UPDATE` operations on the same table to occur concurrently.
 The `UPDATE` statement uses table-level locking to ensure transactional consistency.

-Users can adjust concurrency limits by modifying the FE configuration.
+Users can adjust concurrency limits by modifying the FE configuration `enable_concurrent_update=true`.
 When concurrency limits are relaxed, the `UPDATE` statement will no longer provide transactional guarantees.

 #### Batch Updates Based on Load